Luke Robinson (rugby league): Castleford Tigers (loan)

-When Lam recovered Luke was sent on loan to struggling Castleford Tigers.
+When Lam recovered Robinson was sent on loan to struggling Castleford Tigers.
 He spent two months at Castleford Tigers before another injury to Lam forced his recall, playing against the Tigers in his first match back at Wigan Warriors.

 Salford City Reds

-Luke again struggled for form and was eventually allowed to leave Wigan, joining David Hodgson in signing a contract with Salford City Reds.
+Robinson again struggled for form and was eventually allowed to leave Wigan, joining David Hodgson in signing a contract with Salford City Reds.
 After the deal was done Luke regained the type of form that had created the high hopes for his future, helping Wigan Warriors make it to the 2004 Final Eliminator at Headingley.
 However, his try was not enough to take the Wigan Warriors to the Grand Final.
-At the time, many fans were very concerned at the decision to let Luke leave the club.
+At the time, many fans were very concerned at the decision to let Robinson leave the club.

-Luke Robinson left Wigan Warriors and signed for the Salford City Reds, and was a regular in the first team at Scrum Half.
+Robinson left Wigan and signed for the Salford City Reds, and was a regular in the first team at Scrum Half.
 In 2005 Luke scored eleven tries, seven goals, one field goals totalling fifty-nine points for the Salford City Reds.
 In 2006 he helped them to their highest ever finish (5th) in the Super League, and the first time the club made it to the play-offs.

 Huddersfield Giants

-He signed for Huddersfield Giants in September 2007, following Salford City Reds' relegation from Super League.
+He signed for Huddersfield Giants in September 2007, following Salford City Reds' relegation from Super League. and was an integral part of the Huddersfield sides who reached the 2009 cup final and who won the 2013 League Leaders Shield.
+While at Huddersfield, he was transformed into a hooker in his later years to brilliant effect.